fabri1983/menuapp/README.md

 		}
 	}
 ```
-And finally your resource class only injects the settings which really matter, which in this case is `BuildInfoFeature` instead of the entire `MenuAppConfiguration` object.
+And finally your resource class only injects the settings it really matters which in this case is `BuildInfoFeature`, instead of the entire `MenuAppConfiguration` object.
 ```java
 	@Path("")
 	@Produces(MediaType.TEXT_PLAIN)